 Use the bunker straight-away as a target for your tee shot.
 Club selection on your approach is vital, as the green is protected in the front left by deep bunkers, and the Pacific Ocean awaits any balls hit long.
 A low trajectory shot hit up the right side of the green may be the best play.

 Against the prevailing wind, this hole requires much more club than the yardage suggests.
-Beware of the deep, sod-faced bunker on the left.
-A missed shot to the right of the green leaves a manageable chip to save par.
+Beware of the bunker on the left.
+It is very deep.
+A missed shot to the right of the green will leave a manageable chip to save par.

 The fairway is much wider than it looks, so relax and make a comfortable swing.
-Favor the left side of the fairway over the outcropping of beach grass.
-Pay particular attention to the hole location, as this is effectively a three-tiered green.
+Favor the left side of the fairway, which is actually over the outcropping of beach grass.
+Pay particular attention to the hole location, as this is effectively a three tiered green.
 Although it is desirable to be on the same tier as the hole, when the hole is cut back left, it is advisable to find the middle of the green and take your chances on a long putt.

 Check your yardage to carry the cross bunkers; it can be deceiving.
 The narrow opening in the front of the green makes the green seem narrower than it is.
 You can use the hump in the front left of the green to feed balls toward the center.
-Don’t fall asleep at this hole.
-It's harder than it looks!
+Don’t fall asleep on this hole!
+It is harder than it looks.

-Off the tee, avoid the pot bunkers in the center of the landing zone.
-Left provides a more generous fairway, but a longer distance to the green.
-With the prevailing wind usually helping on this medium-length par 5, going right of the bunkers could make this a two shot hole.
+You must avoid the pot bunkers in the center of the landing zone.
+Left of them provides a more generous fairway, but a longer distance to the green.
+With the prevailing wind usually helping on this medium length par 5, going right of the bunkers could make this a two shot hole.

 A drive down the right provides the shortest approach shot, while playing to the left provides the best angle to this very shallow green.
 Don’t be intimidated by the blind second shot; just trust your yardage.

-Fighting the prevailing wind, this hole plays extremely long.
-Avoid the sod-faced bunker that guards the right side of the green, and be aware that the green slopes away from you.
+Fighting the prevailing wind, this hole willplay extremely long.
+Avoid the bunker that guards the right sideof the green, and be aware that the green slopes away from you.

 Club selection is crucial to this shallow, firm green.
 A sod-faced bunker awaits short shots, and natural fescues approach quickly from behind.
 A shot played into the front right opening of the green will serve you well to any hole location.